-HOW to make a decision between Google and Microsoft?
+HOW to decide between Google and Microsoft?

-Both companies’ solutions are great but both have differences.
-When comparing consider the following questions to help you choose between the two:
+Both companies’ solutions are great, but both have differences.
+When comparing, consider the following questions to help you choose between the two:

 - If you will use file collaboration, do you need it in real-time?
 (Google better)

 - How do the costs compare to what you need?
 (See links below)

 - Is there good integration between email, contacts, and your calendar?
 (Microsoft better)

 - How much cloud storage is included?
 (Depends on edition)